build3r/TodayILearned/stoic_lessons/lessons_2021.md

 361. Dec 27: Don't let our soul surrender to life before your body does.
 362. Dec 28: “Everything lasts for a day, the one who remembers and the remembered." - Marcus.
 All things are eventually forgotten.
 363. Dec 29: Gratitude is infectious.
 Its positivity is radiant.
 With this you now what to live for.
-364. Dec 30: You can overcome any situtuation by keeping calm.
-By considering it and meditatinng on it in advance.
+364. Dec 30: You can overcome any situation by keeping calm.
+By considering it and meditating on it in advance.
 365. Dec 31: The purpose of all are learning and reading is to have a good life (and death).
 So at some point put books aside and take action. “words become works.” - Seneca